 - The cost of all the effort used to prepare performance reports which could perhaps come from a single/small number of systems – perhaps a day a week for one of the team

-- The time spent creating and maintaining these new spreadsheets and databases – perhaps a weeks effort to create and then 1/2 a day per week to maintain
+- The time spent creating and maintaining new spreadsheets and databases – perhaps a weeks effort to create and then 1/2 a day per week to maintain

 - 20% of the time of your analysts taken up searching for information that already exists, but cannot easily be located